baigal628/mm_dlbcl_manuscript/README.md

 ```

 ### 3. Demo dataset
-We have provided one dataset to test the code.
-But the result will not reproduce what is shown in the manuscript.
+We have included one dataset as an example of the input data format; it is provided solely for demonstration purposes and is not intended for reproducing the results presented in the manuscript.

 ```{bash}
 ls data/all_analysis/Pool105_17/